 - Poison Oak at lower elevations (red/purple).
 Have to admit it’s kind of pretty in fall…from a distance!

 The High Country of Yosemite Mariposa is the first to open its curtain on the stage of fall color.
 As the mercury drops and the surrounding peaks gird themselves for the first snow, the leaves’ green chlorophyll gives way to a palette of autumnal bliss.
-Though chasing fall color depends on numerous climate conditions and borders on an art form, late September through October is generally a good target.
+Though chasing fall color depends on numerous climate conditions and borders on an art form.

 Tioga Road rises dramatically above Yosemite Valley as it crests the Sierra divide offering an aerial perspective on the color below.
 Olmsted Point exemplifies this bird’s eye view with easy parking and clear sightlines to the north face of Half Dome (Pro Tip: bring a pair of binoculars for color up-close-and-personal).
 At higher elevations, the trembling gold leaves of quaking aspen stand in stark counterpoint to the deep green conifers, while low growing wild berries (vaccinium) and other shrubs bring out oranges and reds.
 An easy roadside viewing can be had near the trailhead to Tuolumne Grove, or head to the Yosemite Creek Picnic Area for more quaking.
 (Bonus Pro Tip: continue over Tioga Pass to the Highway 395 corridor where steep canyons along the eastern slope of the Sierra often pop with fall color).
 Note: Tioga Road closes seasonally due to snowfall so be sure to check its status before setting out.